[Last updated: July 2]

 Can I order food from the Highland Pub?

 Yes!
 The Highland Pub will be open and serving food all day.
-There will be no indoor seating, and customers will not have access to the top floor of the lodge.
-Outdoor seating will be available.
 Food can be ordered via an order window on the back porch and picked up at the next designated window.
-Traffic is one way and marked with signage and circles on the floor spaced six feet apart.
+Traffic is one way and marked with signage and circles on the porch spaced six feet apart.

 You can also order food online here.
 Food ordered online can be picked up from the front of the lodge.

 We will be implementing social distancing guidelines in the lift line.
 Six foot spacing is marked by posts and lines painted on the ground.
 Please respect the space of other riders while in the lift line!

 Groups who travel to the mountain together (presumably riders who have been quarantining together) will be able to ride the lift together.
 Our staff will not be pairing people together.
 It is your responsibility to stay within your group.

 Yes!
 We are offering private, semi-private, and Find Your Ride lessons.
 Call (603) 286-7677 x 116 or email firstname.lastname@example.org to set up your lesson.

 Yes, bike and equipment rentals will be available.
 You can rent a bike here.
 Remember, a bike rental does not include a day pass!
 You will need to reserve both.

 Safety equipment will also be available to rent.
 As always, when equipment is returned the elbow pads, knee pads, and helmet interiors are removed, machine washed, and dried on high heat.
 Additionally, the hard surfaces are disinfected.
 If you know that you’ll be renting a helmet, we encourage you to measure your head circumference (in centimeters) before you arrive to help us quickly find you a helmet that fits.
 Any helmet that is tried on and found not to fit will be treated as a returned helmet.